 Although everyone has their own definition of beauty, everyone can recognize the ugly when they see it.
 Nature is amazing, but not every marine life is as adorable as a clownfish or as stunning as a killer whale.
 While each organism is vital and every animal has a purpose, occasionally evolution produces a species that lacks the visual appeal that people are accustomed to.
 And honestly, there could be creatures that are not weird looking but ugly too.
-Here is a list of the ugliest fishes in the world.
+Here is a list of the Ugly Fishes in the world.

-Ugliest Fishes In The World
+Ugly Fishes In The World

 1. Gulper Eel

 The gulper eel, often known as the Pelican eel due to its large mouth, may be found in tropical and temperate oceans between 500 and 6,000 feet deep.
 The bioluminescence near the tip of the tail is thought to be employed to entice prey.
+It is a popular ugly fishes in the world.

 Also Read: 10 Most Amazing Aquatic Animals In The World